-This report discusses the DHS contingency plan and the potential impacts of a lapse in annual appropriations on DHS operations, and then it discusses seven legislative vehicles that have mitigated or have the potential to mitigate those impacts.
+This report discusses the DHS contingency plan and the potential impacts of a lapse in annual appropriations on DHS operations, and then it discusses several legislative vehicles that mitigated or had the potential to mitigate those impacts.

-For a broader discussion of a federal government shutdown, please see CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, coordinated by Clinton T. Brass.
+For a broader discussion of a federal government shutdown, please see CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, coordinated by (name redac ted).

-Impact of FY2014 Funding Lapse on DHS Operations
+Estimated Impact of the October 1, 2013, Funding Lapse on DHS Operations